20 Best Blue Mountains Walks (Hiking Guide)

 Walls Lookout

-The walking track to the Walls Lookout is located in the Bells Line of Road area of the Blue Mountains, which is typically much quieter than the Katoomba and Wentworth Falls areas.
+The walking track to Walls Lookout is situated in the Bells Line of Road area of the Blue Mountains, which is typically much quieter than the Katoomba and Wentworth Falls regions.

-Walls Lookout is not a purpose-built lookout platform.
-Instead, it’s a large area on top of a cliff where visitors can wander around and enjoy the views.
+Walls Lookout isn’t a purpose-built lookout platform; instead, it offers a spacious area atop a cliff where visitors can roam and take in the views.

-The views from the Walls Lookout to the Grose Valley and surrounding cliffs are stunning, with lots of space to explore and wander around.
+The views from Walls Lookout over the Grose Valley and surrounding cliffs are stunning, providing plenty of space to explore.

-Depending on rainfall, you may even be able to spot a waterfall.
-This is a waterfall on the Hungerfords Gully, which flows into the Grose River in the valley below.
+Depending on rainfall, you might even catch a glimpse of a waterfall on Hungerfords Gully, which flows into the Grose River in the valley below.

 More information: Walls Lookout Walking Track.